sami-badawi/shapelogic-scala/README.md

 # Shapelogic Scala #

 The purpose of Shapelogic Scala is to make a simple generic image processing / computer vision in Scala.
+Minimal [generic image classes](https://github.com/sami-badawi/shapelogic/wiki/Image-Classes-and-Traits) and traits are central.

 ## Background ##